Reception 2023 - 2024

 This clip is also really useful as it shows you how to say the phonic sounds:

-Other useful parent guides can be found here: https://home.oxfordowl.co.uk/reading/reading-schemes-oxford-levels/read-write-inc-phonics-guide/ Your contributions are really valued.
+Other useful information for parents can be found here: https://home.oxfordowl.co.uk/reading/reading-schemes-oxford-levels/read-write-inc-phonics-guide/ Your contributions are really valued.

 Phonics in Reception Overview